 Print on Demand

 Our Print on Demand (POD) service allows students to order printed versions of Open Textbooks and select digital texts and course packs.
-Printed texts are sold at $0.12 per double-sided page to cover printing costs.
+Printed texts are sold at cost to cover printing charges.

 Course packages can include a collection of various materials, such as journal articles, excerpts from books, or the instructor’s own work.
 We offer these materials in a digital format to keep costs low, but they are available for print on demand upon request.
 The cost of course packs are typically very minimal and depend largely upon page length and any copyright licences that may need to be purchased.